-Since then, McCrorey has successfully put on two independent shows for the special needs kids in the past two years.
-In the first year McCrorey had around nine special needs students participating in her unique show to celebrate their abilities.
-However, in the second year that number grew exponentially.
-In its second year, the Unique Kids Showing Pigs event reached its max capacity due to the arena size and safety protocols.
-That year, there were nearly 30 students participating in the show; McCrorey attributes the growth to word of mouth spreading the good news.
+Now a senior about to graduate, McCrorey has successfully put on two independent shows for special needs kids in the past two years.
+In the first year, McCrorey had nine special needs students participating in the show and celebrating their abilities.
+In the second year that number grew significantly: the Unique Kids Showing Pigs event reached 30 students — its max capacity due to the arena size and safety protocols.

-One example of the perfect word of mouth advertisement is when it comes directly from the kids and their families.
-McCrorey said, “I remember getting a picture that there is one kid that even wore his medal the next day because he was so happy about it and talked to his classmates about it.”
+“I remember getting a picture that there is one kid that even wore his medal the next day because he was so happy about it and talked to his classmates about it,” McCrorey said.

-For the future, McCrorey is hopeful the event can continue to grow.
-Depending on the current pandemic, McCrorey still wants to provide the experience for a third time for the special needs kids.
-She would also love for other chapters across the country to incorporate a similar experience for their community.
+McCrorey hopes the event can continue to grow.
+Depending on the trajectory of the COVID-19 pandemic, McCrorey is eager to provide the experience for a third time for the special needs kids.
+She said she would love for other FFA chapters to do something similar for their communities.

-The biggest piece of advice McCrorey gives to other chapters interested in starting their own show is to reach out to their special needs community early.
-Have them involved in every step of the way — everything from getting the word out to helping with the entry forms to helping accommodate every child.
-Lastly, McCrorey says to really focus on the students and their experience.
+For groups that are interested in hosting their own show, McCrorey recommends reaching out to their special needs community early.
+Have them involved every step of the way — from getting the word out to helping with the entry forms to working to accommodate every child.
+McCrorey encourages others to really focus on the students and their experience.

-And most of all, have fun with it!
+And most of all, have fun with it, McCrorey says, enthusiastically.